kirstywilliams/leadlocate/README.md

 **LeadLocate**, scours the web to find profiles *matching* your defined criteria.

-1. Location - currently has to match format of location's on LinkedIn profiles, i.e. 'City, Country'
+1. Location - currently has to match format of locations on LinkedIn profiles, i.e. 'City, Country'
-2. Skill - A skill or specific attribute that will be listed in profiles, e.g. 'Ruby on Rails'
+2. Skill - A skill or specific attribute that will be listed on profiles, e.g. 'Ruby on Rails'

-Note: if using/working on the app locally, after creating an account you will be redirected to localhost, replace with a local virtual host (lvh.me).

 ## Setup